ekaterinailin/code-review-up/README.md

 _When?_

-We will be meeting bi-weekly, time TBA by the beginning of next semester, i.e. October 2017.
+We will be meeting bi-weekly, starting October 25, 2017 in 2.28.2.080 (Campus Golm)

 _How?_